PsalmmyBabs/project-vogue-engagement-analysis/README.md

 **Unique Participants and Total Participation are deliberately distinct measures.** The same person attending multiple sessions counts once in the former and multiple times in the latter.
 Collapsing them is the most common way this kind of report goes wrong.

 **Colour identity is fixed per strand** across all four pages — Storytelling gold (`#C9A227`), Rehearsal green (`#6FA287`), Oral History blue (`#7FB2D9`) — so a colour never means two different things.

 ---

-## Viewing the report

-The `.pbix` file can be opened with [Power BI Desktop](https://powerbi.microsoft.com/desktop/), which is free but Windows-only.
-A PDF export is included for anyone who would rather not install it, though the interactive filtering is only available in the `.pbix`.

----